ElsevierSoftwareX/SOFTX_2019_370/README.md

 ## Example docker usage

-We provide a convenient wrapper script to run the HiTIME-CPP docker container.
+We provide a convenient wrapper script to run the HiTIME docker container.

 Test data is included in the `data` folder within the repository.
 Running the following command should produce meaningful output saved in `results.mzML`.